San Elijo Hills, San Marcos, California

 San Elijo Hills is a master-planned community in the southwest of San Marcos, California, built by San Elijo Hills Development Company, and managed by HomeFed Corporation.
 San Elijo is home to three of the largest schools in San Marcos Unified School District.
-Unlike the rest of San Marcos, San Elijo Hills has its own town center, featuring a public park (including a stage and seating for community events), a clock tower, a fountain, and rows of shops.
+Unlike the rest of San Marcos, San Elijo Hills has its own town center, featuring a public park (including a stage and seating for community events), a clock tower, a fountain, and rows of shops and restaurants.

 Etymology

 In 1769, the Portola Expedition named the area San Alejo in honor of Saint Alexius.
 The term "Elijo" is an Anglo-Saxon misspelling of a proper name "Alejo."